msmannan00/globaleaks-angular-fork/documentation/gettingstarted/SupportedBrowsers.rst

-Supported Browsers
+Supported browsers
 ==================

-GlobaLeaks has been designed to fully support commonly used browsers running on desktop PCs, laptops, tablets and phones.
+GlobaLeaks is designed to fully support all commonly used browsers on desktop PCs, laptops, tablets, and smartphones.
+Unfortunately, this browser appears to lack some necessary capabilities.

-We recommend the usage of the `Tor Browser <https://www.torproject.org/>`_ that protects users' anonymity and includes various privacy and security enhancements not present in other browsers.
+We recommend using the `Tor Browser <https://www.torproject.org/>`_ for enhanced anonymity, as well as additional privacy and security features that are not available in other browsers.

-Other supported browsers are:
+Other supported browsers include:

 .. csv-table::
    :header: "Browser", "Version"